1. Application of Terms

 The Supply Contract commences on the date it is accepted by the Supplier (or such other date as may be specified in the Supply Contract) and continues until the Supply Contract is terminated or cancelled pursuant to these Terms, or until each party has fulfilled its obligations under the Supply Contract, whichever occurs first.

-(a) if the Supplier breaches any obligation under these Terms or the Supply Contract which is incapable of remedy or which is capable of remedy, but is not remedied within 14 days of receipt of a notice from the NBN Entity specifying the breach and requiring it to be remedied;
+(a) if the Supplier breaches any obligation under these Terms or the Supply Contract including any breach of a nbn Policy, which is incapable of remedy or which is capable of remedy, but is not remedied within 14 days of receipt of a notice from the nbn Entity specifying the breach and requiring it to be remedied;

 (c) if the Supplier or any of its Personnel commit any act of fraud or dishonesty in relation to these Terms or the Supply Contract;

-(d) if the Supplier or any of its Personnel does anything that materially damages or is likely to materially damage the brand or reputation of NBN Co or any of its Related Bodies Corporate;
+(d) if the Supplier or any of its Personnel does anything that materially damages or is likely to materially damage the brand or reputation of nbn or any of its Related Bodies Corporate;

 (e) if a Change in Control occurs in relation to the Supplier;